az13js/interpret-function-curve/README.md

 5. **Download the Results**:
    Click the "Download CSV" to trigger the download function, which saves the output as a CSV file containing the coordinates of the function curve's points.

+6. **Download CSV (Spline Interpolation)**:
+   Optional.
+Similar to "Download CSV", smooth the data using interpolation algorithms and trigger the download function.

 ## Contributions and Issues